QuadSpinner/Gaea-Docs/source/Guide/02-Graph/4-Conveniences.md

   <source src="/mp4/cnv-interject-drag.mp4" type="video/mp4">
 </video>

-If you hold `Shift` then drag an independent node (not connected to any other node) over a connection and release the mouse, the node will interject itself between the two nodes of the existing connections.
+If you hold `Shift` then drag an independent node (not connected to any other node) over a connection and release the mouse, the node will interject itself between the 2 nodes of the existing connections.

 ### Replace Node